Nampo North Korea Travel Guide

 All travel is controlled and guided.

-Access to particular locations, including industrial facilities like those in Nampo, depends on approval and inclusion in your pre-approved itinerary.
-No deviation from this itinerary.
+Access to particular locations, including industrial facilities including those in Nampo, depends on approval and inclusion in your pre-approved itinerary.
+No deviation from here itinerary.

 Your tour operator secures all permits for sites included in your package, confirming a smooth visit.